Notes:

 q) *** LDAP integration

-- The page Explore > Reports > "Imported root node key information which has not been used" will continue to report the keys of some nodes even after having rescanned/recreated them with the same key.
-This has been reported as defect DRUD1-25165.
+- For Discovery <=21.05: The page Explore > Reports > "Imported root node key information which has not been used" would continue to report the keys of some nodes even after having rescanned/recreated them with the same key.
+This had been reported as defect DRUD1-25165 and was fixed in 21.0.
 The workaround is to manually select and delete the unexpected nodes.

-- DRUD1-25418: The BMC_Application CIs matching the SAAM models will be marked as deleted and replaced by a new CI with the same attributes and a different ADDMIntegrationId.
+- For Discovery <= 20.08: DRUD1-25418.
+The BMC_Application CIs matching the SAAM models will be marked as deleted and replaced by a new CI with the same attributes and a different ADDMIntegrationId.
 Running the Reconciliation Engine twice will unmark these CIs as deleted.
 However, this won't unmark as deleted the relationships that were manually added to these CIs in BMC.ASSET.
-A workaround is documented in KA 000366734.
+A workaround is documented in Discovery: After a tw_model_wipe, the imported SAAM model creates BAIs with new keys, causing the deletion of some of the BAI relationships.

-For any appliance/cluster that performs CMDB Sync.
+- For any appliance/cluster that performs CMDB Sync:

 Note: It is not possible to run this utility if the model service is not running.